-A. For value appeals, if a majority of the Board accepts the hearing officer's recommendation then that recommendation shall be the decision of the Board and notice of such decision will be mailed to the Appellant, all interested parties, all appropriate taxing jurisdictions and the Chief Assessor of Allegheny County.
+A. For value appeals, if a majority of the Board accepts the hearing officer's recommendation, then that recommendation shall be the decision of the Board and notice of such decision will be mailed to the Appellant, all interested parties, all appropriate taxing jurisdictions and the Chief Assessor of Allegheny County.
+Such notice shall be forwarded within thirty (30) days.